top of page

 The Nuffield name and emblem, a bull riding a bicycle, both derive from the late Lord Nuffield.

+Born in 1877, near Worcester, William Morris was a grandson of a farmer.
+His journey began when he lived and worked in Oxford.
+Morris realized at an early stage in his businesses development that he should seek best practice in this new industry.
+He successfully took on Henry Ford with a new car, the Morris Cowley, mass produced on American principles.
+Morris continued to travel, seeking new ideas and markets.
 Financial success brought William Morris social recognition; he was a chronic hypochondriac and conscious of his lack of education, eager to support the research of eminent physicians and gave generously to Oxford University, whose graduates had first brought him cycles and cars to mend.
 As a leading industrialist and philanthropist, he was ennobled as Lord Nuffield.
 It is estimated that during his lifetime he was able to give away more than £30,000,000 GBP.

 In 1943, he established the Nuffield Foundation whose objective included agricultural advancement.
 In 1950, the Nuffield Foundation started a parallel scheme covering farmers from Australia, New Zealand, Canada, Kenya, the Rhodesia’s and Tanganyika.
 These Scholars came to Britain for a study period of six months.
 In 1976, the Foundation asked those countries still in the scheme to fund their own awards.

-Board of Directors
+Board Of Directors

 The Board of Directors govern, make decisions on behalf of, and implement Nuffield Canada's strategic direction.

-Directors (East) Directors (West)
+Directors (West)

-Director at Large
+Directors at Large

-Mark Brock, Ontario
+Mark Brock, ON

-Nuffield Canada’s ability to remain a vibrant organization is due, in large part, to the generous contributions of time, money and professional resources from many of our scholars.
+Nuffield Canada’s ability to remain a vibrant organization is due, in large part, to the generous contributions of time, money and professional resources from many of our Scholars.
 The Nuffield Canada Board of Directors consists of former scholars, volunteering their time to the direction and administrative guidance of the organization.

 Nuffield Canada presents the William Morris Certificate in recognition of those who have made